jingwei-a-zhang/WinAppSDK-Blog-Post/WinUI.md

 ```

 ## Result
 As simple as that, we should have a working visual layer built out using WinUI 3 controls.
-Press F5 to build and run the solution, you should see:
+Choose x64 as your target platform, then press F5 to run the project solution.
+You should see:

 ![](image%204%20(1).png)